Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study

-$S^z_k$ is the z component of the total spin in spin sector $k$ for the entire ladder.
-The per-site magnetization is calculated as $m=k/N$.
-This energy gap can be closed i.e, $h |k_2-k_1| = |\Gamma_{k_1,k_2}|$ by applying a longitudinal field $h$.
-For spin-1/2 systems, $m$ takes the value between $0$ and $1/2$.
-Using the TM method, the per-site magnetization is obtained as $m=-\frac{\partial F(h, \beta)}{ \partial h}$, where $F(h,\beta)$ is the free energy (see Appendix \ref{appendix}).

 We obtain the per-site magnetization $m$ for a finite system size $N$ by calculating the spin gap i.e., the difference between the low-lying states of two different spin $S^z$ sectors using ED.
-In Fig.\ref{fig:magzpbc}[(i)-(iv)], we show the finite size scaling of the m-h curve for three system sizes $N=16, 20, 24$ using ED. $m-h$ curve shows\ three plateau phases: $m=0, 1/4$, and $1/2$ connected by two magnetic jumps in each of the subfigures.
-The first jump is at $h_{c1}$ from $m=0$ to $1/4$, and the other at $h_{c2}$ from $m=1/4$ to full saturation of magnetization in all four quantum phases as shown in Fig.\ref{fig:magzpbc}[(i)-(iv)].
-The $h_{c1}$ takes values 2.5, 0.7, 0.5, and 0.7, and $h_{c2}$ is 3.5, 3.5, 4, 4.5 for (i) the SRFM, (ii) the AAFM, (iii) the Dimer, and (iv) the SLFM phases respectively.
-Later on, we discuss in detail that these magnetic transitions show plateaus due to the spin gap and the jumps correspond to the overlap of the plateaus by unbinding of the rung dimers of equal energy.
+In Fig.\ref{fig:magzpbc}.[(i)-(iv)], we show the finite size scaling of the m-h curve for three system sizes $N=16, 20, 24$ using ED. $m-h$ curve shows\ three plateau phases: $m=0, 1/4$, and $1/2$ connected by two magnetic jumps in each of the subfigures.
+The first jump is at $h_{c1}$ from $m=0$ to $1/4$, and the other at $h_{c2}$ from $m=1/4$ to full saturation of magnetization ($m=1/2$) in all four quantum phases as shown in Fig.\ref{fig:magzpbc}[(i)-(iv)].
+The $h_{c1}$ takes values 2.5, 0.7, 0.5, and 0.7, whereas, $h_{c2}$ are 3.5, 3.5, 4, 4.5 for (i) the SRFM, (ii) the AAFM, (iii) the Dimer, and (iv) the SLFM phases respectively.
+Later on, we discuss in detail that these magnetic transitions show plateaus due to the spin gap and these jumps correspond to the overlap of the plateaus by unbinding of the rung dimers of equal energy.
 In all of the magnetization curves, it is noticed that there is a negligible finite-size effect.
 This is also noticed in the thermodynamic limit ($N \rightarrow \infty$) for the zero-temperature case ($\beta \rightarrow \infty$) using TM method.